cscwcu/workshops/github/06_software_engineering_workflow.md

 In this section, we will simulate a typical software engineering workflow using GitHub.
 This workflow will include creating a new branch, making changes to the branch, creating a pull request, and merging the changes into the main branch.

-To get started, be sure you've cloned the `github-workshop` repository to your local machine.
+To get started, be sure you've forked and cloned the `github-workshop` repository to your local machine.
 You can find it at [https://github.com/wcucs/github-workshop](https://github.com/wcucs/github-workshop).
+You will have to fork the repository first because you won't have permission to push changes to the original repository.
+Once you've done this, you can clone your fork to your local machine.

+To fork the repository, follow these steps:

+1. Go to the repository's page on GitHub.
+Click on the "Fork" button in the top-right corner of the page.
+This will create a copy of the repository under your GitHub account.
+2. After forking, you will be redirected to your forked repository.
+3. Clone this repository to your local machine using the `git clone` command and the URL from your forked repository.

+Now we can get started with the workflow.
+Your task is to fix a bug in the `calculator.py` file and create a pull request to merge your changes into the `main` branch.

 1. **Create a new branch**: Before we start making changes to the code, we'll create a new branch to work on.
 This is a good practice because it allows us to work on new features or bug fixes without affecting the `main` branch.
 Create a new branch with your username as the name of the branch.
 2. **Make some changes**: Now that you're on your new branch, open the file `calculator.py`.
 This code is buggy.
 See if you can identify the problem and fix it.